Professor Martin Innes

 Dr Helen Innes

-Helen Innes is a part-time Research Associate at the Universities’ Police Science Institute.
+Helen Innes is a Research Associate at the Universities' Police Science Institute.
 She has an MSc in Social Research Methods and a PhD on health inequalities, both from the University of Surrey.
-Before joining UPSI, she worked on a variety of social science projects as a Research Fellow at Surrey University, many of which centred on the secondary analysis of large-scale data.
-Using this research method, Helen’s research interests focus on the links between community cohesion, social capital and others used multiple methods to explore public attitudes to new genetic technologies and the governance of biomedical research.
-At UPSI, she has analysed survey data on antisocial behaviour, public perceptions of the police and community cohesion for HMIC, the Welsh Government and ACPO.
-Her research interests focus on understanding vulnerability and social harm among victims of crime and antisocial behaviour, public perceptions of the police and evaluating complex policy and practice interventions.
+Before joining UPSI, she worked on a variety of social science projects as a Research Fellow at Surrey University.
+Many of these projects centred on the secondary analysis of large-scale data to explore inequalities in health and social capital and others used multiple methods to explore public attitudes to new genetic technologies and the governance of biomedical research.
+At UPSI, she has analysed data on antisocial behaviour, public perception surveys and police incident data for HMIC, ACPO, Welsh Government and South Wales Police.
+Helen's research interests focus on understanding vulnerability and social harm among victims of crime and antisocial behaviour, public perceptions of the police and evaluating complex policy and practice interventions.
 Innesh@cardiff.ac.uk

 Dr. Colin Roberts